-Our capacity to deliver social and economic impact in this community is dependent on the resources we secure from four primary stakeholder groups that we engage with:
+Our capacity to deliver social and economic impact in our community is dependent on the resources we secure from four primary stakeholder groups that we engage with:

 - Corporate and Philanthropic Investment and Social Finance providers to allow us innovate our work and training model and provide the necessary working capital and,